 On 22 October, Lithuania's Ambassador to Finland Giedrius Kazakevičius presented his letters of credence to the President of Finland Sauli Niinistö.
 The ceremony was different from the usual, because of the COVID-19 pandemic.

-On 2 June, the Minister of Foreign Affairs of Lithuania Linas Linkevičius congratulated the Minister of Foreign Affairs and International Cooperation Luigi Di Maio and the people of Italy on the national holiday – the Republic Day.
+On 23 October, the Minister of Foreign Affairs of Lithuania Linas Linkevičius congratulated the Hungarian Minister of Foreign Affairs and Trade Péter Szijjártó on the National Day.

 On 22 October, Lyra Puišytė-Bostroem presented her letters of credence to Spain's King Felipe VI.